devopsw18/docs/docs/gettingstarted/getstarted/howToDocument.md

 sidebar_label: Modify Documentation
 ---
 # Modify Documentation

-Here you will learn how to add or update this documentation.
+> You will learn how to modify a documentation page.
+> Create a new page

 ## Steps